 - During the day, have your toddler wear big kid underwear or waterproof training pants.

 - Nap and nighttime are excluded from potty training.
-We are looking for them to wake up dry for at least a week in a row before tackling nap and nighttime.
+We are looking for them to wake up dry for at least a week in a row before tackling naps and nighttime.

 - I’m still biting my tongue on this one!
 It’s a process to get used to, but we need to remember that we are building a new structure and daily activity that they are still figuring out.

-- We are taking them to the potty 4-5 times a day, as well as when they ask or tell us that they need/want to go.
+- We take them to the potty 4-5 times a day, and when they ask or tell us they need/want to go.

 - Before nap